KhalidNour11/Predict-Customer-Churn-Ml/README.md

 xgboost, lightgbm, catboost

-matplotlib, seaborn (for EDA)
+matplotlib, seaborn

 optuna (for hyperparameter tuning)

 License

-Educational and portfolio purposes.
+This project is for educational and portfolio purposes.